 - Small intestinal overgrowth of bacterial (SIBO) or yeast that produce excess gas

-- Imbalanced of your colon’s microbiome
+- Imbalance of your colon’s microbiome

 - Gluten intolerance